RFK Jr. confirmation vote for HHS secretary: Date, timing, what to know

-Robert F. Kennedy Jr., President Donald Trump's controversial nominee to become secretary of Health and Human Services, is scheduled to have a vote in a Senate committee on Tuesday.
+Robert F. Kennedy Jr., President Donald Trump's controversial nominee to become secretary of Health and Human Services, faces a key vote in a Senate committee on Tuesday.

-The Senate Finance Committee is scheduled to take up, and likely vote, on RFK Jr.'s nomination starting at 10 a.m. on Tuesday.
+The Senate Finance Committee is scheduled to take up, and likely vote, on RFK Jr.'s nomination starting at 10 a.m.
+ET.

-The GOP has a one-vote margin on the committee, meaning Republican's afford to lose one vote.
+The GOP has a one-vote margin on the committee, meaning Republicans can afford to lose one vote.

 Did RFK Jr. get confirmed by the Senate?